tq1/express-kafka-producer/README.md

 ## Usage

-Use as a middleware to you express app
+Use as a middleware in your express app

 ```
 expressProducer = require('express-kafka-producer');